 - Generating higher company profits and solidifying your business presence.

-- Gaining the technological advancements to maintaining competitiveness.
+- Gaining the technological advancements to maintain competitiveness.

 The R&D Tax Incentive Benefits Many Types of Businesses